-The increase in our gross margin for the three months ended March 31, 2016 from the comparable period in 2015 was primarily due to a decrease in per-unit manufacturing overhead costs of our products, which was driven by increased production volumes and manufacturing efficiencies.
-We continue to increase our manufacturing operations and costs as we address increasing production volume requirements.
-Our manufacturing overhead costs have been, and will continue to be, a significant component of the costs of our products.
-As a result our manufacturing overhead costs have impacted, and may continue to impact, our gross margins as we attempt to manufacture our products on a larger scale, change our manufacturing processes, change our manufacturing capacity or output, implement additional automated manufacturing equipment and expand our manufacturing facilities.
+During the period of the Technology Upgrade program, we expect the pump gross margin will fluctuate significantly.
+Following the expiration of the Technology Upgrade Program, we expect our gross margin on insulin pumps to be higher than our gross margin on pump-related supplies, which is consistent with our historical experience.
+We will continue to increase our manufacturing operations and costs as we address increasing production volume requirements.
+Therefore, our manufacturing overhead costs will continue to be a significant component of the costs of our products.
+As a result our manufacturing overhead costs will continue to impact our gross margins as we attempt to manufacture our products on a larger scale, launch new products, change our manufacturing processes, change our manufacturing capacity or output, implement additional automated manufacturing equipment and expand our manufacturing facilities.